Most Recent Academic Meeting:

 - Guest Speakers:

-- Dinner: The Great Hall, Clare College, Cambridge
+- Dinner: The Great Hall, Downing College, Cambridge

 The Cambridge Orthopaedic Club was formed in 1982, the primary aim of the Cambridge Orthopaedic Club was to provide an opportunity for past and present trainees to meet together annually for both an academic and social meeting.